ikaadil/benchmark-vllm-production-stack/README.md

 ### 6. Run the Benchmark

-Finally, execute the benchmark script to test performance:
+Finally, execute the benchmark script from this repository to test performance:

 ```bash
 python3 benchmark.py